 A recent report, Open Textbooks: The Billion-Dollar Solution, by the Student Public Interest Research Groups concluded that investing in open textbooks has an exponential return on investment in student savings.
 Depending on funding, we anticipate awarding between 1 and 4 projects in this track.

-Applications will be reviewed by the CIIA Faculty Advisory Board and awardees will be notified via email by the end of April.
+- April - Applications will be reviewed by the CIIA Faculty Advisory Board and awardees will be notified via email before the end of the month.

 - Faculty must be available to attend 5-day on-campus workshop.